AdrianWisniewskiKaggle/Country-Specific-User-Ranking-Dashboard/README.md

 # Kaggle Country-Specific User Ranking Dashboard

 This project is a web application built using Dash that visualizes user rankings from a Kaggle dataset.
 It allows users to filter rankings based on country and achievement type, displaying the results in a dynamic data table.
-Pipeline is downloading User.csv and UserAchievemnts.csv files from https://www.kaggle.com/datasets/kaggle/meta-kaggle, preprocessing files and creates records.parquet, sotring in conf directory.
+> **NOTE ** This repository already contains the necessary data to create the required tables.
+However, please note that the current dataset file originates from December 22, 2024.
+If you wish to update the dataset, use the --update-metadata flag when running your command to fetch the latest data.

 ![](./gifs/dashboard.mp4)